Updated: Dec 14, 2022

 Entering the NFL was another culture shock.
 “When you make that kind of money and have that kind of free time, you can get into a lot of different kinds of trouble.
 But I had my head on my shoulders, so I never was in danger of going off the deep end the way some guys did.
 Only 5% of the guys in the NFL make the kind of money where you never have to worry about working again.
 If you’re in the other 95%, you have to save your money and know what you’re going to do when your football career is over.”

-As for Gerome, after five years in the NFL – playing safety for both or the Baltimore Ravens and the Indianapolis Colts –his priorities are with his wife, Tracy, and young son Aiden.
+As for Gerome, after five years in the NFL – playing safety for both or the Baltimore Ravens and the Indianapolis Colts – his priorities lie elsewhere– with his wife, Tracy, and their children.

 It is important to Gerome that young followers understand how many different facets make up one man’s personality.
 “I always tell kids not to just look at me as an NFL guy,” he says.
 “To understand who I am, you have to see everything leading up to this point and everything I’ve gone through.
 That’s the most important thing, to have a perspective when you’re looking at something.”